ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Methodology

-\textbf{Sampling for edges.} As analyzed in Sec.~\ref{subsec:issue}, topology inconsistency issue occurs in the prior single-path based methods~\cite{dong2019searching,xie2018snas}, where all 14 edges in a cell are selected in the search stage but only 8 edges are retained in the inferring stage.
-To eliminate such an inconsistency issue, we propose an end-to-end method, referred to as ROME, to directly search the target model, which means sampling 8 edges per cell during the search session as well.
+\textbf{Sampling for edges.} Topology inconsistency exists in single-path based methods~\cite{dong2019searching,xie2018snas}, as all 14 edges in a cell are selected in the search stage but the final architecture only has 8 edges.
+To address this issue, we propose to sample the same number of edges in search.

-Each intermediate node should connect with exact two predecessors, satisfying DARTS's constraints on the cell topology:
+Each intermediate node should connect with exact two predecessors, satisfying DARTS's constraints.
+Formally, we use $\bm{B}_{i, j}$ to indicate whether the edge $e_{i, j}$ between node $x_i$ and $x_j$ is sampled, and we enforce,

-Specifically, we introduce two versions of ROME based on different edge sampling ideas: ROME-v1 and ROME-v2.
+We give two techniques of edge sampling in Sec~\ref{subsec:gumbel-max-top2}.